-Christi Craddick is in the forefront of the newest wave of conservatives in leadership roles in Texas.
-Raised in a strong conservative household, retained as legal counsel by prominent Texas firms, and shaped by more than a decade as a trusted political adviser, Craddick has set a clear standard of integrity, self-reliance and innovation in her position as Commissioner at the Railroad Commission.
+Christi Craddick is a proven conservative leader in Texas.
+Raised in a strong conservative household, retained as legal counsel by prominent Texas firms, and shaped by more than a decade as a trusted political adviser, Craddick has set a clear standard of integrity, self-reliance and innovation in her position as Chairman of the Railroad Commission.

 Since her tenure on the Commission began in November 2012, Craddick has pushed to maximize the effectiveness and efficiency of an energy industry that is driving the state’s unparalleled economic success.
 In the process, she has repeatedly proven that sensible regulations, careful listening and plain talk can foster innovation that has solidified Texas leadership in the energy sector.

 Making it a top priority, Craddick has worked to educate the public about the oil and gas industry and its impact in Texas.
 She has fought against Washington’s one-size-fits-all environmental policies that would kill jobs and stifle energy production growth.
 Craddick has advocated for recycling in the oilfields, helping to drive the percentage of reclaimed water upward, an essential achievement in a state enduring a multi-year drought.

 As part of her efforts to modernize the agency, Craddick has championed an Information Technology overhaul at the Commission, seeking improvements that would upgrade the Geographic Information System, increase public access to the agency’s data, and speed up inspections and permitting times.

 An advocate for a secure energy industry, Craddick pioneered the Oilfield Relief Initiative, providing administrative and regulatory relief to companies during times of economic uncertainty.
 With a clear understanding that a strong energy industry leads to a strong Texas economy, Craddick has worked to provide regulatory certainty and clarity to businesses.